Long persistence of localization in a disordered anharmonic chain beyond the atomic limit: Introduction

-\subsection{Acknowledgements}

 W.D.R. and O.A.P. were supported in part by the FWO (Flemish Research Fund) under grant G098919N.
+Apart from this support, the authors have no relevant financial or non-financial interests to disclose.

+\subsubsection{Acknowledgements}

+We sincerely thank the anonymous referee for their careful reading of a first version of this paper and for pointing out numerous inaccuracies; their comments and suggestions greatly improved the quality of this work.
 W.D.R.\ is grateful to Alex Elgart for discussions on the problem of Section \ref{sec: bound denominators}.

-\section{Model and results}
+\section{Model and Results}